maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
 In Cisco SD-WAN, a Localized Policy is attached to one or many Device Templates and a Device Template is attached to one or many devices.

+Also, a Localized Policy may contents
+- QoS Map Scheduler
+- ACL/Access Device List
+- Route Policies
+-
-This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the relationships.
+This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the Localized Policy information and relationships.

 Note: The script collects:
 -  Localized Policies information if they were created through vManager wizard